shakna-israel/upscaler_analysis/Testing.md

 A Hamming distance of 4 means that there has been significant quality loss.

-[//]: # (TODO: Did any of the algos fail?)

 A Hamming distance of greater than 5 is a general rule for images that are not considered to be the same, used by the industry.
 Any upscale algorithm scoring a 5 can be considered to be a failure.
+Thankfully none of the tested algorithms failed at 300% scaling.

 ---